codenvy-legacy/container-devops/README.md

 ----------------------------------------------------------------------

 ##Continuous Delivery and DevOps with Containers
-Containers are used to evolve and revolutionize the continuous delivery and DevOps pipelines.
+Containers are simplifying simplify the continuous delivery pipeline.

 1st Column
 ###Continuous Delivery: